 What’s Next for us?

 We want to create our ideal life.
-For us that would include being home with our kids 4-7 pm each night.
+For us, that would include being home with our kids 4-7 pm each night.
 Having a fun adventure on the weekends and church.
 3-6 weeks of travel each year.
-Working 15-30 hours each (30-60 hours between the two of us) doing work that we enjoy and is meaningful to us.
+Working 3 hours a day doing work that we enjoy and is meaningful to us.
 Work that has a flexible schedule and mostly location independent.
 Continuing our volunteer work as mentors.
 Getting enough sleep, and exercise.
 Time to maintain and grow friendships.
-1-2 date times a week for Mr Mt and I. One weekend away for the two of us each year for dreaming, planning, fun and romance. =) I tend to live at a pace that carries a certain intensity.
-Did I mention we have 5 little kids? =) But in our ideal life there is downtime.
-I read about a book a week or 50 a year.
+1-2 date times a week for Mr. Montana and I. One weekend away for the two of us each year for dreaming, planning, fun and romance. =) I tend to live at a pace that carries a certain intensity.
+Did I mention we have 5 little kids? =) But in our ideal life, there is downtime.
+I read a book a week or 50 a year.
 If we schedule it out to the point where I can’t soak in the tub and read a good business book, we have done something wrong.
 I don’t want to be overwhelmed with panic and stress if we get sick for a few days.
 I don’t want a dentist appointment to throw our week into a tizzy, because we can’t squeeze it in.

 Being able to travel is a priority.
 It takes a full day to just leave Montana, so little weekend trips aren’t enough.
 We did 6 weeks this summer and that was amazing.
 2-4 week trips each year would be awesome.
 That rules out 95% of jobs right there.
 10 vacation days just won’t cut it for us.
 Maybe the Army spoiled us with 30 vacation days a year, plus holidays off.
 We don’t want to feel forced to work on weekends or holidays, especially during the school year.
 That time with my kids is just too important; for them and us.
 We don’t have any problem working intensely for a few days or weeks, as long as we get to enjoy a nice break after.
 60 hours a week, every week is out of the question.
 Working two 60 hour weeks, so we can take 2 weeks off a travel to the coast is fine by us.
 So any work we take on needs to be able to accommodate this.